Code-Institute-Submissions/animal-crossing-recipe/README.md

         There is also a button to redirect to the Recipes page.

     - ### DIY Recipe page
-        A search bar will be on top of the page for users to search for existing reicpes and also to make sure users doesn't add an existing recipe to the site.
-Below the search bar will be where all the recipes card be, users can click on the image to triggers more information to be shown.
-Only user that created the recipe can edit or remove it.
+        A search bar will be on top of the page for users to search for existing recipes and also to make sure users don't add an existing recipe to the site.
+        The page will show all existing recipes where users can click the image.
+This will trigger more information to be shown.
+Registered users can only edit or remove their own created recipes.

     - ### Log In page
         Registered user can input their username and password info to log in to the site.
 If either one of the